Tambaram Velankanni Kamban Express: Traction

-Both trains are hauled by a Royapuram Loco Shed-based WAP-7 electric locomotive from Chennai to Karaikal and vice versa.
+Both trains are hauled by a Royapuram Loco Shed-based WAP-7 electric locomotive from Chennai to Velankanni and vice versa.

 Rake sharing

-The train shares its rake with 16187/16188 Tea Garden Express and 56005/56006 Ernakulam–Kottayam Passenger.
-Till 2020, it ran with link express coaches bound Velankanni which will be attached and detached at Nagappattinam.
+The train shares its rake with 16187/16188 Tea Garden Express, 56005/56006 Ernakulam–Kottayam Passenger, 56007/8 Mayiladuthurai-Velankanni passenger, 56009/10 Mayiladuthurai-Karaikal passenger.
 From there, both the trains reaches their destination as single trains.

-Now the link train service to Velankanni was discontinued permanently, and it runs as a single train from Chennai to Karaikal and vice versa.
-It also shares its rakes with 16187/88 Karaikal - Ernakulam Junction Tea Garden Express.

-Direction reversal

-The train reverses its direction once: